 If you are visiting another country prior to travelling to Ireland, the relevant visa for that country must be obtained before applying for an Irish visa.

 Read and take note of all relevant information on this website and on the visa application form before submitting your application.

 Do not use any clips, staples or files to attach sheets together in your application.

 Issuance of a multiple journey visa is at the discretion of the Visa Officer.
 If you apply for a multiple journey visa but are only granted a single journey, the difference in cost cannot under any circumstances be refunded to you.

 For all visa applicants residing China:

-The Irish Naturalisation & Immigration Service has outsourced the function for collection and return of visa applications in China to VFS Global.
-You must submit your visa application in person at one of the 13 Visa Application Centers across China and Hong Kong.
-Please follow the link to find the application centre most convenient to you – information on Visa Application Centers
+Immigration Service Delivery, (formerly the Irish Naturalisation & Immigration Service (INIS)), has outsourced the function for collection and return of visa applications in China to VFS Global.
+You must submit your visa application in person at one of the 16 Visa Application Centres (VACs) across China and Hong Kong.
+Please follow the link to find the application centre most convenient to you – information on Visa Application Centers.

 Please note that any visa required nationals resident in Taiwan must apply for their visa directly to INIS, Department of Justice & Equality, 13-14 Burgh Quay, Dublin 2, Ireland.
 Applications will not be accepted at the Visa Office in Beijing, Consulate in Shanghai or the Consulate in Hong Kong.